Daffalbar/Telegram-Expense-Tracker-Bot/README.md

 This project is licensed under the MIT License — see the [LICENSE](./LICENSE) file for details.

 ---
-Made with ❤️ by M. Daffa Aulia Albar
+Made by M. Daffa Aulia Albar